What is a Holter monitor?

 You will be provided a diary to document when the button was pushed and for what reason.
 We must have this returned with the device in order to fully evaluate your child.

 You will be asked to keep the monitor on for the entire 24-48 hours including during sleep, school and daily activities.

 What precautions should I take while wearing the monitor?

 The monitor cannot get wet.
 You should not shower, bathe or swim while wearing it.
 You should not apply any lotions or powders while wearing it, deodarant is okay.
 Ideally you should try to shower before having it applied.

-You should try to avoid any activies where you expect the monitor could be damaged, such as contact sports.
+You should try to avoid any activies where you expect the monitor could be damaged, such as contact sports or vigorous play.